dannyramasawmy/Code-Snippets/BASH/bash_notes_loops.md

 # For-Loops and While-Loops
-*This cheat sheet will collate useful commands from the Bash LinkedIn Learning course on Bash.*
+*This cheat sheet will collate useful commands from the Bash LinkedIn Learning course: Learning Bash Scripting.*

 - **Author**: Danny Ramasawmy
 - **Date Created**: 2020-07-22